Junior ISAs were introduced in November 2011 as a replacement to Child Trust Funds. Junior ISAs have the following key features:

 - Both cash and stocks and shares Junior ISAs available.
 Children are able to hold up to one cash and one stocks and shares Junior ISA at a time (two accounts in total).

 - Any person or organisation can make contributions.

-- An annual subscription limit of £4,368 (tax year 2019/20), which can be split between a cash and a stocks & shares Junior ISAs.
+- An annual subscription limit of £4,368 (tax year 2019/20, rising to £9,000 for tax year 2020/21), which can be split between a cash and a stocks & shares Junior ISAs.
 There will be no Government contributions into the account.

 - Transfers are permitted between providers, and both ways between cash and stocks and shares Junior ISAs

 - Accounts are owned by the child and funds will be locked in until the child turns 18.

 - Children have the right to manage their accounts from age 16.

 - At 16, the child can open an adult cash ISA alongside their Junior ISA

 - Junior ISA accounts will by default become adult ISAs on the child's 18th birthday.

 - Providers are free to set their own terms and conditions including with regards to minimum contribution limits, charges, and account opening and payment methods that they will accept.